 Welcome to a new year of homeschool!
 Whether this is your first time with us or you’re a returning subscriber, we’re so excited to be part of your homeschool journey.
 This week, we’ll ease into the new year with simple routines your child can repeat throughout the year.
 We’ll also establish foundations and activities you will see throughout our lessons in other units. 📅 We encourage you to create your own daily and weekly routines in your homeschool that work for your family and bring enthusiasm and learning into your everyday. 🎉 Want to track your progress?
 Download this printable worksheet to track books read, skills learned, and how you’re progressing.

 P.S.
 One more thing!
 Measuring “success” in homeschool can be one of the toughest challenges for grown-ups.
-We strongly recommend reading this post on how to tell if something isn’t working—and how to know when you’re actually right on the money.
+We strongly recommend reading this post on how to start homeschooling with success.

 Note: Occasionally we include project upgrades (for kids ready for more).
 We’ll mark those with the plus (+) symbol.